Proud Canadian Company

 Check more rates

-A blended mortgage is a mortgage renewal option in which your current mortgage rate is combined with a new, lower rate – or in tandem with increasing your mortgage balance.
-The blended rate is calculated somewhere between your existing mortgage rate and the new, lower rate, creating a compromise that allows you to lower your interest payments without breaking your mortgage contract.
+A blended mortgage is a mortgage renewal option in which your current mortgage rate is combined with a new, lower rate, or in tandem with increasing your mortgage balance.
+The blended rate is calculated as a weighted average between your existing mortgage rate and the new, lower rate, allowing you to lower your interest payments without breaking your mortgage contract.

 One of the primary benefits of a blended mortgage is that it allows you to avoid the prepayment penalties typically associated with breaking a mortgage.
-These penalties can be costly, especially for fixed-rate mortgages, where the penalty may be greater of 3 months’ interest or the higher interest rate differential (IRD).
-The penalty is even higher at Canada’s big banks, which use the discounted IRD method for their fixed mortgage payout calculations.
+These penalties can be costly, especially for fixed-rate mortgages, where the penalty may be the greater of 3 months’ interest or the higher interest rate differential (IRD).
+The penalty is even higher at Canada’s big banks, which use the discounted IRD method to calculate fixed mortgage payouts.

 Note: Blended mortgages are not mortgages but a type of mortgage renewal transaction similar to an early mortgage renewal.